 Members of the public have questioned whether the current application process is sufficient to assure that residents understand the implications of single-story zoning.
 There was a suggestion that a more rigorous application process, such as an independent poll of property owners by staff, would better validate interest by property owners in the proposed zoning district.
 Based on the feedback, the administrative process was modified and staff sends out a separate request to all affected property owners to indicate their interest or opposition to the rezoning request.
-Staff mailed a letter to each property owner asking for confirmation of their perspective of the application; as of September 1, 2017, results of the polling are:
+Staff mailed a letter to each property owner asking for confirmation of their perspective of the application; as of December 6, 2017, results of the polling are:

-- 24 support the rezoning
+- 40 support the rezoning

-- 0 oppose the rezoning
+- 2 oppose the rezoning

 - 1 neutral on the rezoning

-- 10 no reply
+- 36 no reply

 There have also been requests to analyze the effect of single-story rezoning on the citywide housing stock and property values.
 The single-story combining district was created in 2000 as part of a larger study to consider changes to single-family home design criteria and development standards.
 Staff conducted a study session for the Planning Commission about the history and current project review process.
 Due to the number of single-story applications submitted in 2016 and after hearing comments made by the public at the study session, the Planning Commission ranked a study issue for consideration in 2017 to relook at the process and to determine what factors should be considered as part of determining "in the public interest."
-City Council selected and ranked this study issue for 2017 (number 3 of 5 for CDD); however, it ranked below the line for 2017.
+City Council selected and ranked this study issue for 2017 (number 3 of 5 for CDD); however, it ranked below the line for 2017 and was not studied.
+This potential study issue summary has been modified to include analysis of minimum rezone area (e.g., number of properties) to file an application and to clarify requirements to add or remove properties.
+All potential study issues will be considered by City Council in February 2018.